 - Items in folders must be kept in order.
 If something appears to be out of order or in need of repair, please report it to a staff member.

 - Photocopying or reproducing is dependent upon permission of the curator and is governed by staff supervision.
 If the material can be photocopied by the customer, on site, there is a 10 cent charge per photocopied page.
 If staff is required to photocopy the material because of its condition or at the request of the customer, there is a $6.00 handling charge.
-Customers requesting photocopies by telephone or mail will pay a handling charge as noted on the Hartford Public Library Order Form.
-Reproduction fees are currently under review.
-A request must be made to the curator in writing.

 - Permission to publish or reproduce published or unpublished works under copyright must be obtained from the copyright holder.
 It is the researcher’s responsibility to secure permission.
+To request permission to publish items owned by the Hartford History Center, please complete and submit the Reproduction Agreement.
+We require a complimentary copy for our archives of all publications using our materials.

 - Researchers agree to cite Hartford History Center, Hartford Public Library anywhere items from the collection are quoted, referred to, or reproduced.